 Product Management Lessons

-Lesson #1: Are you taking success as a consideration?
+Lesson #1: Are you taking success in consideration?
 If not, you should!

 Lesson #2: Strong opinions, loosely held

-Agree on this but before create that strong opinion - challenge everything!
+I totally agree with this but before creating this strong opinion - challenge everything!

 Lesson #3: Be adjustable

 Engineers, PMs, Marketers… be a servant leader for them.
-Support them to fail, assure that the social security make them create failures
+Support them to fail, assure that the social security supports them in making mistakes and learning from them.

 Lesson #4: Reality check!